 The overall management and supervision of the Company is undertaken by the Company's Board of Directors.
 The Company's executive officers and management team cooperate with its Board by preparing appropriate information and documents concerning the Company's business operations, financial condition and results of operations for its review.
-Pursuant to the Company's amended articles of incorporation, the Company's board of directors shall consist of nine (9) members, of whom two are independent directors.
+Pursuant to the Company's amended articles of incorporation and subject to the approval of the SEC of the proposed amendment, the Company's board of directors shall consist of nine (9) members, of whom two are independent directors.

-The table below sets forth each member of the board of directors as of May 31, 2021:
+The table below sets forth each member of the board of directors as of March 31, 2021: